UPDATE! There have been changes to the Elon University application for 2019-20. For more information, check out our updated guide.

 - If you have a clear sense of your goals for college, then this prompt is a great choice!
 You can draw a connection between your goals and the specific resources at Elon University.

 - Start your brainstorming process by writing down 2-4 ways you want to change in college.
+Here are some brainstorming notes from an example student

 - Ways I want to grow in college: